 - 1. When using plywood, the layers tend to be more fragile.
 Therefore, the operator should keep the movement of the cutting unit consistent and proceed relatively slowly. - 2.
 On the rounded arcs of the tenon cuts, you may lose a bit of the top layer.
 This is to be expected with plywood, and does not affect either the look or the strength of the assembled dovetail joint.
-Rather, the strength of the dovetailed corner comes from the flat side of the tenons.

-3. Plywood has a tendency to chip out on exposed edges.
-A back-up board should be used as needed (see Figure 29).
+Rather, the strength of the dovetailed corner comes from the flat side of the tenons. - 3.
+Plywood has a tendency to chip out on exposed edges.
+A back-up board may be necessary (see Figure 33).